froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration/_index.md

 ## Configuring the Search Engine look and feel

-1. Go to `Look and feel` section of the Search Engine
+1. Go to the `Look and feel` section of the Search Engine
-1. In the `Layout` tab, select `Full width` option and click `Save`
+1. In the `Layout` tab, select the `Full width` option and click `Save`

-If this change hasn't made, the search results on the website are shown in a popup window.
+If this change hasn't been made, the search results on the website are shown in a popup window.

 ### Dealing with ads

-By default, newly created Search engines use Free Edition (with ads) of the service.
-As YMCAs are non-profit organizations they have the option to switch to Non-profit Edition of the CSE, where it is possible to disable ads.
+By default, newly created Search engines use the Free Edition (with ads) of the service.
+As YMCAs are non-profit organizations they have the option to [switch to Non-profit Edition](https://support.google.com/programmable-search/answer/11082370?hl=en&ref_topic=4513742&sjid=719872083080201556-NC) of the CSE, where it is possible to disable ads.

-Take a look here https://support.google.com/customsearch/answer/4542102?hl=en&ctx=topic

 If you are already registered as a Non-profit in Google:

 1. From the [CSE Control Panel](https://cse.google.com), select the search engine you want to change.
-1. Click **Setup** then **Make Money**
+1. Click **Overview** then **Ads**
 1. Toggle the **Show Ads** option to off.

 ### Layout Builder